SliferSkyd/airplane-shooting/README.md

 Use your mouse and keyboard to interact with the game.
 - Move the mouse to direct your charector following it.
-- Shot bullets by clicking left or right mouse button.
+- Shoot bullets by clicking left or right mouse button.

 This game contains 3 small levels and a final level.
 During first 3 levels, the number of enemies is increasing and in the last level, you have to fight with a boss.